AARP life insurance review 2020

 Riders you might want to consider adding to your policy include:

-- Living benefits.
-Also known as an accelerated death benefit, this policy add-on typically offers an early release of death benefits should the policyholder be diagnosed with a terminal illness.
+- Accelerated death benefit rider.
+Also known as living benefits, this policy add-on typically offers an early release of death benefits should the policyholder be diagnosed with a terminal illness.

-- Premium waivers.
+- Waiver-of-premium rider.
 This add-on allows for the policyholder to temporarily waive their insurance premiums while maintaining coverage if they’re unable to make payments due to a temporary illness, injury or disability.

 How much does AARP life insurance cost?

 AARP does not provide its cost structure online.
-However, it does list a beginning monthly rate of just $11 for a woman, who hasn’t used tobacco in the last 12 months, aged 50-54 with a coverage amount of $10,000.
+However, it does list a beginning monthly rate of just $11 for a 50 to 54 year old woman who hasn’t used tobacco in the last 12 months with a coverage amount of $10,000.

 How do I get a low rate?